Kent College, Pembury

-Kent College is a private girls' day and boarding school for pupils aged 3-18.
-Forest Explorers Nursery is for girls and boys from rising 3 years, boys can join Reception Class and Year 1, and from September 2023 Year 2 as the Prep School becomes a co-ed school.
-The Senior School and Sixth Form are girls only from 11-18.
+Kent College is a private girls and boys' day and boarding school for pupils aged 3-18, in Pembury, near Tunbridge Wells.
+The school's nursery is for girls and boys from rising 3 years, boys can join the reception class and Year 1, and from September 2023 Year 2 as the prep school becomes co-educational.
+The senior school and sixth form (11-18) are becoming co-educational in September 2026.

-Location

-Set in a 75-acre rural parkland estate in Pembury just outside Tunbridge Wells, the school consists of a Victorian manor house and with facilities including The Countess of Wessex Theatre, science centre, two indoor sports halls, music centre, astro, library and art centre, forest school, dance studio and two boarding houses.
-The grounds are adjacent to Pembury Old Church, and the nearest railway stations are in Tonbridge and Tunbridge Wells.

 History

-In 1886, the school was established in Bouverie Road, Folkestone with twelve female pupils.
+In 1886, the school was established in Bouverie Road, Folkestone, with twelve girls.
 John Stainer was one of the founders.
 The original site of the school is now occupied by apartments, which are named after heads of the school.
 In 1939, the school moved to its current location in Tunbridge Wells because of the danger to girls being too near the coast during World War II.
 During the war, the school was hit by a V-1 flying bomb, a German aircraft was shot down inside the school's grounds, and a pilot of a Hawker Hurricane died when his aircraft crashed inside the school's grounds.
-In 1945, the Prep School was established in Tunbridge Wells, and in 1989 it moved to the same location as the Senior School.
+In 1945, the prep school was established in Tunbridge Wells, and in 1989 it moved to the same location as the senior school.

-Prep School
+Prep school

-The Prep School is located on the same site as the main school and is housed in its own buildings and shares many of the facilities at the Senior School.
-Full, weekly and flexi boarding are available to Prep School pupils aged 10 and above.
+The prep school is on the same site as the main school, housed in its own buildings and shares many of the facilities of the senior school.
+Full, weekly and flexi boarding are available to children aged 10 and above.